 Put on and operate a gas mask in situations where chemical munitions are being deployed.

-Extinguish small fires by using a fire extinguisher and other appropriate means
+Extinguish small fires with a fire extinguisher and other appropriate means.

-Read and comprehend legal and non-legal documents, including the preparation and processing of documents such as citations, affidavits and warrants.
+Read and comprehend legal and non-legal documents, including prepararing and processing citations, affidavits and warrants.